Poles in Ukraine: Within the Russian Empire

-During the first world war over 40,000 Polish refugees fleeing the central powers settled in Kiev.
+During the First World War, over 40,000 Polish refugees fleeing the central powers settled in Kyiv.
 After the Revolution, the mainstream Polish political organization, the Polish Democratic Center Party, supported the Ukrainian national movement's post-revolutionary government, the Ukrainian Central Rada.
 One of the Polish Democratic Center Party leaders, Mieczysław Mickiewicz, was appointed the head of the Ukrainian government's Ministry of Polish Affairs.
-In November 1917 a Polish University College was established in Kiev.
+In November 1917, a Polish University College was established in Kyiv.

-The advance of the Bolshevik armies, the Polish–Soviet War of 1919–1921, and the incorporation of these Ukrainian lands into the USSR, led to a massive exodus of Poles, particularly landowners and intelligentsia, from Ukraine into Poland.
+The advance of the Bolshevik armies, the Polish–Soviet War of 1919–1921, and the incorporation of these Ukrainian lands into the Soviet Union, led to a massive exodus of Poles, particularly landowners and intelligentsia, from Ukraine into Poland.
 Some of these emigrants, such as Henryk Józewski, obtained important positions within the Polish government.

 In what is now Western Ukraine

 After the dissolution of Austria-Hungary in November 1918, the region's Poles found themselves within the West Ukrainian People's Republic.
 Poles constituted approximately 25% of this region's population (1,351,000 people) but were the majority within this country's capital, Lviv.
 Within several weeks, the Poles of Lviv successfully rebelled against the West Ukrainian government.
 The rest of the territory would be captured during an offensive of the Polish–Ukrainian War by the Polish Armed Forces entering these lands from Poland, in July 1919.